agentsquidflaps/picture/docs/README.md

 ## Install

     composer install agentsquidflaps/picture

 ## Requirements

 * PHP 7.0 or greater
 * GD
 * Symfony HTTP foundation 2 or greater
 * Intervention image 2.5.1 or greater

+### Documentation

+Please see below for basic usage or you can go to [https://agentsquidflaps.github.io/picture/#/](https://agentsquidflaps.github.io/picture/#/) for more information.

 ## Usage